Detecting Consumers' Financial Vulnerability using Open Banking Data: Evidence from UK Payday Loans

-Nevertheless, \citet{Desai2017} found insignificant changes in delinquencies after capping the fees or banning US payday loans in Oregon, North Carolina, and Georgia.
-Interestingly, the consumer survey respondents in Oregon were more likely to self-assess exacerbating financial vulnerability than respondents in Washington State not affected by the payday loan ban \citep{Zinman2010}.
-In contrast, \citet{Morgan2012} discovered that Chapter 13 bankruptcy filings significantly decreased after the ban.
-Moreover, in the UK market, \citet{Gathergood2019} analysed nearly all UK payday loans in 2012-13, revealing that although these loans provide consumers with short-term liquidity, they encourage long-term credit dependency, resulting in increased defaults and overdraft limit breaches.
+Nevertheless, \citet{Desai2017} report insignificant changes in delinquencies following the introduction of fee caps or payday loan bans in US states such as Oregon, North Carolina, and Georgia.
+Interestingly, survey respondents in Oregon were more likely to report worsening financial conditions compared to respondents in Washington State, where no such ban was implemented \citep{Zinman2010}.
+In contrast, \citet{Morgan2012} find that Chapter 13 bankruptcy filings declined significantly following payday loan bans.
+In the UK context, \citet{Gathergood2019} analyse nearly the entire population of payday loans issued between 2012 and 2013 and show that, while these loans provide short-term liquidity, they also foster long-term credit dependency, leading to increased defaults and overdraft limit breaches.

-To investigate the link between financial vulnerability and payday lending, in this study, we consider a new source of data provided by an Open Banking (OB) platform.
-OB is a financial ecosystem that offers open access to transactions, consumer banking and financial data.
-This revolution started on the 14th of April 2016 with the General Data Protection Regulation (GDPR), which ensured that the natural person, and not the financial institution, is the owner of consumer data and has the right to decide how their data are to be used.
-On the 13th of January 2018, the Second Payment Services Directive (PSD2) required financial institutions to grant qualified third-party providers (TPPs) automated access to customer banking data covering both retail (individuals and small businesses) and corporate customers through the use of application programming interfaces (APIs).
-OB stands to benefit consumers, foster innovation and competition for financial services and boost the development of new financial products.
+To further investigate the relationship between payday lending and financial vulnerability, this study draws on a novel data source provided by an Open Banking (OB) platform.
+OB represents a financial ecosystem that enables secure, user-consented access to transaction-level banking data.
+This transformation began with the introduction of the General Data Protection Regulation (GDPR) in April 2016, which established that individuals, rather than financial institutions, own their personal data and control its use.
+Subsequently, the Second Payment Services Directive (PSD2), implemented in January 2018, required financial institutions to grant authorised third-party providers access to customer data via application programming interfaces (APIs), covering both retail and corporate accounts.
+Open Banking has the potential to enhance consumer outcomes, foster innovation, and increase competition within financial services.